 The factories surrounding the airfield took the brunt of the attack.
-The Bourjois factory located just north of the airfield on Waddon Way took a direct hit, killing three soap millers and severely damaging the art deco styled building.
-The Redwing Aircraft Factory was damaged with the British N.S.F Ltd factory, producing electrical components, suffering the most severe damage and loss of life with over thirty-five people, with the building virtually razed to the ground.
+The Bourjois factory located just north of the airfield on Waddon Way took a direct hit, killing three soap millers and severely damaging the art deco styled building, built in 1936.
+The Redwing Aircraft Factory was damaged along with the British N.S.F Ltd factory, producing electrical components, suffering the most severe damage and loss of life with over thirty-five people killed and the building virtually razed to the ground.

 Some 62 civilians lost their lives as did five airmen of No.111 Squadron at RAF Croydon and one airman from Station Headquarters.
 17 of the civilians killed could not be identified and were buried in as mass grave at Croydon Crematorium.
 On the airfield two civilian telephone operators were injured, four airmen from No.111 Squadron and one airman from No.1 RCAF Squadron.
-Over 185 people were injured in the surrounding factories and houses although final numbers were never fully verified.
+Over 180 people were injured in the surrounding factories and houses although final numbers were never fully verified.

 No.111 Squadron had been scrambled at 18.50 and were ready to engage the attacking German Squadron.
 Led by Squadron Leader Peter Thompson, No.111s Hawker Hurricanes were attacking the German Messerschmitts bombers before they had reached the airfield boundary.
 This scattered the German attack with many of the fighter-bombers releasing their bomb loads indiscriminately to escape the British fighters.
 Reports recorded how one Messerschmitt Bf110 was chased by a Hawker Hurricane south-bound along the Purley Way at virtually zero feet.

 Eprobungsgruppe 210 paid a heavy price for the attack, losing six Bf110 aircraft with their two-man crews and one Bf109 as they attempted to return to their base of Calais-Marck in northern France.